amaliujia/SDRS/README.md

 ====
 SDRS means Sky dragon's recommender systems

+This project studied and realized many kinds of recommendation algorithms.
+It also explored advance topics based on Lenskit Framework and Java.

 If you want to use it as reference, please be advised that having been familiar with lenskit framwork in advance.